Specialization in Data Analytics

 Specialization Requirements

 The specialization requires completion of three required courses, along with one additional course (four courses total).
 Students must achieve at least a B- grade in each course.
 No specialization course may be taken on a pass/fail grading basis.
+No substitutions will be allowed for required courses, and no non-Harris substitutions will be considered for electives.
 Students should complete the formal signup process to indicate their intention to pursue the specialization.

 Required courses